floodlight-sports/floodlight/docs/source/guides/contrib_manual.rst

 --------

 Most of the tests depend on some sort of input.
 With `fixtures <https://docs.pytest.org/en/6.2.x/fixture.html>`_ pytest provides a feature with which data, test doubles or some system state can be created.
 Fixtures are reusable and can be used for multiple tests.
 In order to create a fixture you have to build a function that returns the data or system state that is needed for your testing.
 To do that just decorate this function with ``@pytest.fixture``.
 The function name can now get passed to a testing method as an argument.
 As the number of fixtures increases with the project, it makes sense to put them into a structure to keep track of them.
 Pytest provides a solution to keep everything structured (:ref:`Where to create fixtures? <Where to create fixtures?>`).
 You can basically store fixtures in the same files where you use them.
 However, it is also possible to store them in a separated ``conftest.py`` file on which every testing file in the same layer or in a subdirectory has access without any import.
 The following example should clarify how fixtures work:
-Here you can see an example of how fixtures can be implemented:

 .. code-block:: python